Estimating means of bounded random variables by betting: Simulation details

 \paragraph{H-CI [H63]} These intervals refer to the CIs based on Hoeffding's classical concentration inequalities \citep{hoeffding_probability_1963}.
-Specifically, for a sample size $n \geq 1$, `H-CI [H63]' refers to the CI,
+Specifically, for a sample size $n \geq 1$, ``H-CI [H63]'' refers to the CI,

-\paragraph{Anderson [A69]} These intervals refer to the confidence intervals due to Anderson which take a unique approach by considering the entire sample cumulative distribution function, rather than just the mean and variance.
-Suppose $X_1, \dots, X_n \sim P$ for some $P \in \Pcal^\mu$.
-Let $X_{(1)}, \dots, X_{(n)}$ denote the order statistics of $X_1^n$ with the convention that $X_{(0)} := 0$ and $X_{(n+1)} := 1$.
-Following the notation of \citet{learned2019new}, Anderson's CI is given by
+\paragraph{Anderson [A69]} These intervals refer to the confidence intervals due to \citet{anderson1969confidence} which take a unique approach by considering the entire sample cumulative distribution function, rather than just the mean and variance.
+Consequently, however, Anderson's CIs require iid observations, rather than the more general setup we consider.
+We nevertheless find that even in the iid setting, our approach outperforms Anderson's.